 Urban Holding - This designation shall apply to areas added to the UGB which are planned for a mix of uses, and which are yet to be master planned through the City's established UGB expansion area planning process (Framework Plan, Area Planning, and Master Planning).
 Lands assigned the Urban Holding designation shall retain their rural County zoning in the interim, until such time as they have been master planned, annexed, and rezoned to urban zones consistent with an approved Area Plan or Master Plan.
-The Urban Holding designation allows for a mix of uses, and therefore a mix of zones, including all residential zones (R-1 through R-5) and smaller scale commercial zones (O-R and C-1) that are compatible with residential uses, as well as the park (PK) and public facility zones.
+The Urban Holding designation allows for a mix of uses, and therefore a mix of zones, including all residential zones (R-1 through R-5) and smaller scale commercial zones (O-R and C-1) that are compatible with residential uses.